gilmandelbaum/analysis-pipeline-for-optogenetics_ex/README.md

 # Notebook 6:
 input: notebook 5 output

-output: extract a specific feature from the data on a session by session basis and save it in csv (if possible) and pickle format in a specific folder.
-The actual notebook output for notebook_6  are empty.
+output: extract a specific feature from the data on a session and save it in csv (if possible) and pickle format in a specific folder.
+The actual notebook output for notebook_6  can be empty.
 This is requiered in order for the papermill notebook not to re-run notebook that were already run.

-6_a: Each column is a trial and each entry response times.
-In a folder called timOfLicks.
-Only pickle format (list of lists).
+6_a: Each column is a trial and each entry is a lick time.
+In a folder called timeOfLicks. also pickled format of the list of lists.

 6_b: counts the number of licks in each trial type and each period.